Mak2006/graph-nosql-labs/Cassandra Concepts.md

 ## Cassandra data modelling
 ![Overall process](https://i.imgur.com/M5VFrQ1.png)

+**Overall process is to design the tables to serve the queries that is required.**

 1. Normal RDBMS modellign of data does not work in entirety and requires tweaking
 	2. Identify the entities